d2s/Documentation/_posts/2018-04-10-Changelog.md

 If you also utilize the menu-app (RsyncOSXsched), be aware of you might have to force quit RsyncOSX the first time you start the menu-app.
 This is because the macOS Catalina ask for permissions when starting the menu-app for the first time and RsyncOSX is not closed automatically when starting the menu-app.
 This might happen only once first time start on the macOS Catalina.

+## Next version 6.0.0

+20 October 2019.

+I am working on next version.
+Further cleanup in code is always a priority.
+Refactor of the `Restore` part is more or less completed.
+Some adjustments of `Snapshots` administration are in progress.
+And other parts of RsyncOSX are also considered for some polish.

+I don´t know when next version will be released, but the master branch (GitHub) is updated from time to time.
+Before a new release there will be a release candidate.

 ## Version 5.9.4

 [Released](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v5.9.3) 8 October 2019